 Our Goals in Advocacy

-If this sounds appealing to you, check our calendar to find and register for upcoming advocacy training.
+If this sounds appealing to you, check our calendar to find and register for upcoming advocacy training.:

 What is Advocacy?

-Types of advocacy
+Types of Advocacy:

 Learn more about the different types of advocacy by watching the video below and completing our “Using Your Story” handout.
 You’ll also learn about why sharing your story is one of the most effective ways of conducting advocacy.
 This is because the average person will remember a story much better than a bunch of statistics.
-Additionally, stories lend credibility and authority to an issue because they help those who don’t have experience with the mental health care system understand and empathize with our challenges.
+Additionally, stories lend credibility and authority to an issue because they help those who don’t have experience with the behavioral health care system understand and empathize with our experiences.
 Stories can also evoke the type of emotional conviction that’s necessary to make real change.